-Performing the 75-g oGTT-according to World Health Organization (WHO) quidelines

-No diabetes

-Performing the test in the morning

-- After 8-12 h of fasting with food, nicotine and alcohol abstinence - After a ≥ 3-day carbohydrate-rich diet (≥ 150 g carbohydrates per day) - Sitting or lying (no muscular effort); no smoking before or during the test

-At time 0, ingestion of 75 g glucose (or equivalent amount of hydrolysed starch) in 250-300 ml water within 5 min.
-For children $1.75 \, g/kg$ (maximum $75 \, q$)

-- Venous blood sampling at times 0 and 120 min - Proper sample processing and storage

-Test contraindicated in intercurrent diseases, for gastrointestinal resection or gastrointestinal diseases with altered resorption or if diabetes mellitus has already been diagnosed.

-The preparation of the glucose solution by the pharmacist/physician personally is rejected by the DDG for liability and medical reasons; see statement of Kommission Labordiagnostik in der Diabetologie (KLD) and Arbeitsgemeinschaft Diabetes & Technologie (AGDT) on the DDG website.
+Performing the 75-g oGTT-oral glucose tolerance test-according to WHO guidelines Performing the test in the morning • After 8-12h of fasting from food, nicotine and alcohol After a ≥ 3-day carbohydrate-rich diet (≥ 150 g carbohydrate) s per day) • Sitting or lying (no muscular effort); no smoking before or during the test At point in time 0, drink 75 g glucose (or equivalent amount of nydrolysed starch) in 250-300 ml water within 5 min.,Children 1.75 g/kg (maximum 75 g) • Venous blood sampling at the points in times 0 and 120 min • Proper sample processing and storage Test contraindicated for need current diseases, for gastrointestinal resection or gastrointestman diseases with altered resorption or if diabetes mellitus has already been diagnosed.; The preparation of the glucose solution by the pharmacist/physician personally is rejected by the DDG for liability and medical reasons; see statement of KLD and AGDT on the DDG website.
 As with all other laboratory tests, it is a prerequisite that the oGTT is performed adequately, including preparation of the patient.

-HbA{1c} for diagnosis

-The use of a single HbA{1c} value for diagnosis is currently not generally recommended, because HbA{1c} values are influenced by various factors including an diabetes-independent increase with age (see Tab.
-4, 5) and, in particular, there are also a number of methodological problems.
-However, the methodological problems should be improved by the following measures:

-The permissible deviation for internal quality control has been reduced from \pm 10 % to 5 % and for external quality control from \pm 18 % to \pm 8 %.
-These guidelines of the German Medical Association (Rili-BÄK) have come into force in December 2021 with a two-year transition period.
+The permissible deviation for internal quality control has been reduced from $\pm 10\%$ to 5% and for external quality control from $\pm 18\%$ to $\pm 8\%$.
+These guidelines of the German Medical Association (Rili-BÄK) have come into effect in December 2021 with a two-year transition period.

-If diabetes is diagnosed with an HbA{1c} measurement, a confirmatory measurement with HbA{1c} is not reasonable because the HbA{1c} value can be influenced by various factors (▶ Tab.
+If diabetes is diagnosed with an HbA{1c} measurement, a confirmatory measurement with HbA{1c} is not useful because the HbA{1c} value can be influenced by various factors (> Tab.
 4, 5).
 HbA{1c} is a haemoglobin and is therefore influenced by various factors, including haematological factors (see info box).

-To detect such influences on the HbA{1c} value, an actual blood count should be available, especially if the HbA{1c} value contributes to the diagnosis of diabetes mellitus.
+To detect such influences on the HbA{1c} value, a current bio d count should be available, especially if the HbA{1c} value contributes to the diagnosis of diabetes mellitus.
 In principle, interpretation of the HbA{1c} value without knowledge of the Hb is questionable.